 Whether you’re happy or sad about the end of free HuffPo content, it’s important to understand what this change signifies in the marketplace.
 There are plenty of ways writers can benefit from these changing tides.

-Here are seven key action items for freelance writers as the free HuffPo contributor channel fades away:
+Here are seven key action items on how to become a freelance writer as the free HuffPo contributor channel fades away:

 1. Stay diversified